 INSTRUCTIONS FOR SUBMISSION

-Submitted papers should be: original, contain evidence that information presented is data-driven and address the latest clinical surgical applications.
+Submitted presentations should: be original, contain evidence that information is data-driven and address the latest in clinical surgical applications.
 Proprietary names of drugs and or instrumentation are not allowed, generic names must be used.

 ALL content authors are required to disclose any financial relationship(s) with an ACCME-defined commercial interest ("industry") at the time of submission.
+In addition, you must also disclose your relationship (or lack thereof) at the time of presentation as well as in your opening PowerPoint slides.
 According to the Accreditation Council for Continuing Medical Education (ACCME), “A commercial interest is considered any entity producing, marketing, reselling, or distributing health care goods or services consumed by, or used on, patients.”
-Please refer to links on the ICS-US abstract submission page for a full definition and a list of all exceptions.
-For example, for-profit hospitals, group-practices, government organizations, etc., are not considered ACCME-defined commercial interest.
+Please refer to links on the ICS-US presentation submission page www.ficsonline.org/cfp for a full definition and a list of all exceptions.
+For example, for-profit hospitals, group-practices, government organizations, etc., are not considered ACCME-defined commercial interests.
 However, surgical device companies and pharmaceutical companies are commercial interests.
-No abstracts will be accepted from content authors who are employees of a commercial interest.
+Submissions will NOT be accepted from content authors who are employees or owners of a commercial interest.

 (Click the “Frequently Asked Questions” link to view ICSUS policies for the identification and resolutions of “Conflict of Interest”.
 All planning committee members and faculty (this includes potential faculty through abstract submission) are required to adhere to these policies.
 Those individuals who fail to comply will be removed or excluded from the program.

 After October 1st contact ICSUS Headquarters to inquire as to the possible need for any additional submissions before completing the information form.
 Invited speakers should also submit using the link above, but may do so after the general submission deadline of October 1, 2019 has expired.